-In addition to the information on investments contained in this report, more detailed information on NHRS-specific investment activities and current economic and market climate is provided in the Comprehensive Annual Investment Report (CAIR) for Fiscal Year 2019, issued separately by the IIC.
+In addition to the information on investments contained in this report, more detailed information on NHRS-specific investment activities and the current economic and market climate is provided in the Comprehensive Annual Investment Report ("CAIR") for Fiscal Year 2020, issued separately by the IIC.

 Through a number of recent and ongoing initiatives, NHRS has continued to strengthen its operations, efficiency, and stakeholder outreach.
-These efforts include expanded employer education efforts, website improvements, and ongoing cyber-security enhancements to assure the protection of our records and data.
-One major initiative we launched in 2019 is the multi-year upgrade of our 16-year-old pension administration system, which will create operational efficiencies and provide additional security features.
+Over the past year, these efforts include expanded member outreach and education efforts and continuing cyber-security enhancements and training to assure the protection of our records and data.
+We are 18 months into a multi-year upgrade of our 17-year-old pension administration system, which will create operational efficiencies and provide additional security features.
+We have also created an internal Contact Center to handle all incoming telephone calls, emails faxes, and in-person interactions, with the objective of improving the service we provide to our members, retirees, beneficiaries, employers, and other stakeholders.